- Fashion and Beauty»

 - Hair Coloring

 It may seem like something your kids would do for Halloween or maybe for a psychedelic retro party for grown-ups.
-Believe it or not, Kool Aid can actually be used to dye people’s hair!
-Why waste money on expensive hair dyes or trips to the salon, when all you need is right down the aisle in your neighborhood supermarket?
+Believe it or not, Kool Aid can actually be used to dye people’s hair.

 Dyeing hair with Kool Aid is a fun alternative that is also a lot easier on the wallet.
-It’s also natural since the ingredients won’t wear out your hair like some bleaches and other “professional” hair dyes do.
-Let’s outline steps for dyeing hair with Kool Aid below.
+It is also fairly natural since the ingredients won’t wear out your hair like some bleaches and other “professional” hair dyes do.

 1. Gather the hair dye ingredients